Skip to main content

 AP Geolocation

 As per the FCC regulation, access points operating at Standard Power must automatically obtain geolocation coordinates using an external or internal GPS module.
-To automatically obtain the geolocation of an access point, Cisco Wireless has developed a proprietary GPS module that attaches to the USB port of select MR and CW model access points.
+To automatically obtain the geolocation of an access point, Cisco Wireless has developed the CW-ACC-GPS1.
+A GPS module that attaches to the USB port of select MR and CW model access points.
 Once installed, position the access point on the floor of a building near a window with a clear line of sight to the sky.
 The GPS module will then be able to acquire a satellite signal and share the AP's location with dashboard.

 Note: The mounting height of the AP is a necessary parameter, this measurement does not have to be auto-generated and can be manually entered in dashboard with a given range of uncertainty.